Activities & Concerns

 The purpose of the food pantry is to provide a 3-day supply of food to persons in emergency situations.
-We are open Tuesday through Thursday, 10:00 a.m. - 12:00 noon, at the rectory.
+We are open Tuesday and Wednesday, 10:00 a.m. - 12:00 noon, at the rectory.
 The only skill needed is a willingness to help.
 Contact Person is Regina Belt, firstname.lastname@example.org, or Denise Stanley, 410-362-8664 x116.

 Grief Healing "Bereavement" Ministry

 This Ministry is a free service that provides a source of love, care, and support to those who grieve the death of a loved one.
 The service is completely confidential with certified advisors to help during your time of need.
 For more information, especially if you would like to serve as a member, contact Sean Lee, email@example.com.